Dangerous Animals in North America

 Defense Tactics: Try not to scare them and run away if allowed.
 They have powerful legs and may start rampantly kicking you, in which case you should try and curl up into the fetal position until it leaves.
 Deer are also easily frightened by loud noises, so if you have something you could make lots of noise with, that could help scare it off.

-Fatalities: Few, although indirectly (car crashes, etc.) they cause 100+ per year
+Fatalities: 0-5 per year, although indirectly (car crashes) they cause 100+ per year